tvondra/pgxn-tester-server/API.md

 - version number
 - date of publication
 - status (unstable, testing or stable)
+- summary of results of this version (all machines / PostgreSQL major versions combined)
-- summary of results for this version (from each combination of machine / PostgreSQL major version)
+- detailed summary of results for this version (from each combination of machine / PostgreSQL major version)

 #### Retrieve a Version [GET]